 It all sounded a little far-fetched, but turns out it’s all true.
 That’s when our fascination with and appreciation of the honeybee colony began, and it has continued to grow.
 We’re happy to be able to share the magic of the honeybee with you!

 Where to Buy

-We sell at the Charlotte Regional Farmer’s Market several Saturdays per year, at Laurel Springs Farm Store in beautiful Downtown Marion, Virginia, and at the Quarter Way Inn in Ceres, Virginia during the spring Appalachian Trail thru-hiker season.
-If you’d like to buy honey and have it shipped to you, we can do that, too.
-However, keep in mind that honey is very heavy and we bottle in glass jars, but we’re happy to send it.
-We can help you figure out your best honey bang for your shipping buck with UPS Priority Mail Flat Rate Boxes.
+We sell through our online store, at the Charlotte Regional Farmer’s Market several Saturdays per year, at Laurel Springs Farm Store in beautiful Downtown Marion, Virginia, and at the Quarter Way Inn in Ceres, Virginia during the spring Appalachian Trail thru-hiker season.
+If buying online, keep in mind that honey is very heavy and we bottle in glass jars, but we’re happy to send it.
+We've even set up some packages designed to help you get the most honey bang for your shipping buck.
 We can also arrange a local pick-up or delivery in either Southwest Virginia or Charlotte.
-We hope to have our online ordering system up soon, but for now, just send an email to email@example.com and we can figure out the best way to get our delicious honey in your hands!

 There is no sweeter gift than honey.
 Show your guests or customers your appreciation with custom honey favors.